1sma31L/noezis/README.md

 Day 10:

 - [x] Refactor the code to make zustand only responsible for the clinet state (I AM STUPID)

+Day 11:

 - [ ] Use more polymorphic design for all content types

-Day 11:
+- [ ] fix editor reset bug
+- [x] refactor the code to make it more readable and maintainable

 - [ ] Use prefetch using react query to enhance performance
 - [ ] Genrate the html on post submit o you dont have to deal with window undefined